Active Substance: bevacizumab

 - advanced or metastatic kidney cancer, in combination with interferon alfa-2a;

-- epithelial cancer of the ovary, cancer of the fallopian tube (that connect the ovaries to the uterus) or the peritoneum (the membrane lining the abdomen).
-Avastin is used when the cancer is advanced or recurrent, in combination with certain chemotherapy medicines;
+- epithelial cancer of the ovary, cancer of the fallopian tube (that connect the ovaries to the womb) or the peritoneum (the membrane lining the abdomen).
+Avastin is used in combination with certain chemotherapy medicines in newly diagnosed patients when the cancer is advanced, or in previously treated patients whose cancer has come back (recurrent).

 - cancer of the cervix (the neck of the womb) that is persistent, recurrent or metastatic.
 Avastin is given in combination with paclitaxel and either the platinum-based medicine cisplatin or, if this cannot be used, another chemotherapy medicine, topotecan.